 Long-term recovery refers to the need to re-establish a healthy, functioning community that will sustain itself over time.
-The steps in long-term recovery begin with determining "community need" - those elements that will allow a community to fully recover.
+The steps in long-term recovery begin with determining "community need", elements that will allow a community to fully recover.
 Community "needs" may be based upon pre-disaster plans or areas previously identified for improvement.
 They also may be a result of opportunities presented following the disaster2.

-Ideally, the long term planning activities should be initiated 4 to 8 weeks after a disaster and be completed within 6 to 12 weeks depending on the severity of the damages and the resources available.
-Initiating and completing the long term planning process in a relatively short time frame will capture the cooperative community spirit that usually exists immediately following a disaster and to take advantage of the attention (and funding opportunities) provided by federal and provincial agencies.
+Ideally, the long-term planning activities should be initiated 4 to 8 weeks after a disaster and be completed within 6 to 12 weeks depending on the severity of the damages and the resources available.
+Initiating and completing the long-term planning process in a relatively short time frame will capture the cooperative community spirit that usually exists immediately following a disaster and to take advantage of the attention (and funding opportunities) provided by federal and provincial agencies.

 However, a period of mourning and letting go may be required, prior to moving forward.
-Each community's economic recovery program is shaped by the community itself, the damage sustained, the issues identified, and the community's post disaster vision for the future.
-The 2010 flooding in southwestern Saskatchewan caused significant damage to the Town of Maple Creek and its local businesses.
-Economic recovery took five years.
+Each community's economic recovery program is shaped by the community itself, the damage sustained, the issues identified, and the community's post-disaster vision for the future.

-Economic recovery planning must be integrated into overall community recovery planning and intersect with community redevelopment; housing and infrastructure specific planning efforts.
+Economic recovery planning must be integrated into overall community recovery planning and intersect with community redevelopment; housing and infrastructurespecific planning efforts.
 Long-term recovery is generally tracked for 3 years.
-Rebuilding can take even longer.
+Rebuilding can take even longer